1SHERWIN/Haplotype-Research/README.md

 # Haplotype-Research

-Developing Perl code as part of Dr. Suns lab
+Perl applications used by Dr. Suns lab